• Skip to primary navigation

 The aquatic ecology program studies freshwater, estuarine, and marine ecosystems.
 Research interests are focused on investigating relationships between water quality, physical habitat, population biology, community ecology, and ecosystem dynamics.
 Additionally, our Aquatic Ecology lab specializes in monitoring and assessment of Alaska’s waters and diatom and benthic macroinvertebrate processing and identification.

-Recent work includes modeling stream temperatures, investigating the relationship between temperature and hydrology and their effect on salmon populations; documenting juvenile salmon diets during their freshwater and estuarine life stages, cataloging diversity of stream biological communities, and surveying the spread of freshwater invasive species.
-We are also actively involved in characterizing baseline conditions of water quality and physical habitat for freshwater lakes, streams, rivers, and wetlands across the state of Alaska.
-Our organization also hosts the Alaska Online Aquatic Temperature Site (AKOATS) database, which is a repository of metadata and data for water temperature monitoring sites in Alaska.
+Recent work includes developing a statewide freshwater temperature action plan, modeling stream temperatures, investigating the relationship between temperature and hydrology and their effect on salmon populations; documenting juvenile salmon diets during their freshwater and estuarine life stages, cataloging diversity of stream biological communities, and surveying the spread of freshwater invasive species.

 Research Focal Areas